TeenahApp/mobile/readme.md

 7. Get member likes and comments, we implement setting them.
 8. Hide keyboard, or show it appropriatly.
 9. Relations and educations and jobs to be added correctly in view member view controller.
+10. Chat to be implemented in the next phase.